-Through partnerships with Health Authorities and other industry stakeholders, the Quality Management System (QMS) Initiative aims to explore ways to improve quality across the industry.
+Through partnerships with Health Authorities and other industry stakeholders, the Quality Management System (QMS) Initiative has aimed to explore ways to improve quality across the industry.

 The benefits of the Quality Management System Initiative include enhanced patient safety by improving quality, assuring data integrity, minimizing delays in clinical trials and bringing drugs to market more quickly.

-The initial resource the QMS Initiative is developing is a Clinical QMS Conceptual Framework Concept Paper.
-The Conceptual Framework will describe a proactive approach and flexible framework for holistically managing quality across the spectrum of clinical activities.
-The framework is intended to enable consistent delivery of reliable data that may be used by an organization, its partners, regulators, clinicians, and patients to make informed decisions.
+In May 2016, the QMS Initiative developed a Clinical QMS Conceptual Framework Paper published in the DIA journal, Therapeutic Innovation and Regulatory Sciences.
+The conceptual framework describes a proactive approach and flexible framework for holistically managing quality across the spectrum of clinical activities.
+The framework is intended to enable consistent delivery of reliable data that may be used by an organization, its partners, regulators, clinicians, sites and patients to make informed decisions.

-For more information about the QMS Initiative, please click to Initiative Assets to learn more.
+For more information about the QMS Initiative, please click to Initiative Solutions to learn more.